Dr Pieter Pelser, Associate Professor in Plant Systematics, University of Canterbury

-Levi Collier-Robinson, MS Student, University of Canterbury
+Levi Collier-Robinson, PhD Candidate, University of Canterbury

-I am a MSc student at the University of Canterbury and have strong links to Ngāi Tahu and Ngāti Apa ki te rā tō.
-I am investigating adaptive variation in one of our taonga species, the kōwaro/Canterbury Mudfish.
+I am a PhD student at the University of Canterbury and have strong links to Ngāi Tahu and Ngāti Apa ki te rā tō.
+I am investigating adaptive variation in one of our taonga species, the kōwaro/Canterbury mudfish.
 Kōwaro is one of five taxonomically diverse Aotearoa/New Zealand endemics that are the focus of a larger interdisciplinary project (Project 1.4) that seeks to integrate mātauranga Māori (indigenous knowledge) with western science to develop a culturally-responsive, evidence-based position statement regarding the benefits and risks of prioritising adaptive potential to build resilience in threatened taonga species, including mahinga kai species destined for customary or commercial harvest.

 Ilina Cubrinovska, PhD Candidate, University of Canterbury

 While I am fascinated by all aspects of biology, I am particularly interested in using molecular techniques to gain insight into evolutionary processes and applied conservation efforts.
 I am currently working on a PhD to inform captive breeding and translocation efforts for the nationally-critical shore plover/tuturuatu (Thinornis novaeseelandiae) using genomic data (i.e., genotyping-by-sequencing and low-coverage genomics).
 Results from this research will help improve management efforts for this nationally-critical bird and can be applied to other at-risk species around the world.